superramya/DA_portfolio_project2/README.md

 ### Project Overview

-The goal of this project is to analyze sales data of an organization which supplies various hardware equipment to different regions/states across India.
-The primary objectives of the project is to identify which region has the highest profits and how the sales trend look like for each passing year.
+The objective of this project is to analyze the sales data of a company that supplies hardware equipment to different stores/customers across India.
+The main goals are to determine which region yields the highest profits and to examine the sales trends over the years.
-This data analysis project focuses on various sales data aspects which help in determining data insights, identifying trends and patterns to make data-driven recommendations.
+This data analysis project is centered around exploring various aspects of sales data to uncover insights, detect trends, and identify patterns.
+The findings from this analysis will inform data-driven recommendations for the organization.

 ### Data Sources

-Data is taken from a platform called Code basics, an online data analysis teaching website.
-MySQL file is attached above.
+The data for this project has been sourced from Code Basics, an online data analysis/science teaching platform.
+The dataset is stored in a MySQL file, which is included above as () for reference.

 ### Tools

 - SQL server - Data analysis
-- Power Query and Power BI - Data cleaning, Data transformation and Visualizations
+- Power Query and Power BI - Data cleaning, Data transformation, Visualizations and Interactive dashboards

 ### Data cleaning/Preparation